raymond-arthur/hg19chr9-analysis/README.md

 # The human genome v19

-Pulling the Human Genome v19 (hg19) and saving it locally as a local file (S4), raw html character string, and raw html character string with line breaks
+Pulling the Human Genome v19 (hg19) and saving it locally as a local file (.rds), raw html character string, and raw html character string with line breaks

 ## Pulling the genome: